-Yet because tendons receive less blood flow than muscle, and blood brings the nutrients and satellite cells used to repair and rebuild damaged tissue, they take a lot longer to respond to training than muscle.
+Blood carries nutrients and cells used to repair and rebuild damaged tissue.
+Because tendons receive less blood flow than muscle, they take a lot longer to respond to training than muscle.
 In one study, it took at least 2 months of training to induce structural changes in the Achilles’ tendon, including increases in collagen synthesis and collagen density.
 Other studies have found that it takes “weeks to months” of training to increase tendon stiffness.
 Meanwhile, we see structural changes to muscle tissue with just eight days of training.

 This basic physiological fact shouldn’t impede our progress and tissue health, but it does.